 You are guaranteed to have fun every day of the week in Lekki City.
 However, for visitors looking to mingle or network the best time to travel to Lekki is on a Friday night/ weekends.
 Most spots are packed during this period.

 A large number of events take place in Lekki City such as; BBQ Night at Eko Hotel and Suites, MVP Lagos Fridays, Retro Thursdays, Free Pass Friday and Nigeria Fashion Expo.

+3. Lekki is not for the Faint of PocketLekki and its neighbor have a reputation for being some of the most expensive real estate assets in Lagos State.
+It is generally regarded as a high brow area, home to the affluent and rich inhabitants of Lagos.
+Cost of living is also notably higher than other parts of Lagos.
 The city is not completely intimidating as its environs are simple, classy and serene.
 Visitors are bound to have fun in the area as there are numerous opportunities for fun including several numbers of beaches and resorts around the location, a very bubbly nightlife and lots of music shows held frequently.